Down

 The detective was determined to track down the missing person.

-Breakdown lane: The emergency lane on a highway used for vehicles in distress.
+Breakdown lane: The emergency lane on a highway is used for vehicles in distress.

-He pulled over to the breakdown lane when his car had a flat tire.
+He pulled over to the breakdown lane when his car had a flat tyre.

 Breakdown cover: Insurance or service that provides assistance in case of vehicle breakdowns.

-It’s essential to have breakdown cover when traveling long distances.
+It’s essential to have breakdown cover when travelling long distances.

 Wind down: To relax or gradually reduce activity or stress levels.